 - Do install automatic lights with timers.
 Your house doesn’t need to look empty if you aren’t in it.
 By keeping your lights on their normal timed activity with the help of home automation, you can give the appearance that your home is occupied.
 Even if it isn’t.

 - Do have packages delivered to a locker or post office to avoid packages being left out on your porch for an extended period of time.
-With the Skybell video doorbell, if you aren’t home to receive packages, you can easily see when it is delivered and by who.
+With a video doorbell camera, if you aren’t home to receive packages, you can easily see when it is delivered and by who.